To access information about coping with childhood cancer, click here.

 Some side effects of cancer treatment, such as fatigue, can linger for months or years after therapy.
 Some medical conditions like heart disease and other cancers may not appear until years after treatment ends.

 Most childhood survivors of leukemia don't develop significant long-term or late effects of treatment.
 However, for some patients the effects can range from mild to severe.
+For children who receive intensive chemotherapy, including anthracyclines, ongoing monitoring of cardiac function is critical since these drugs may affect the heart.
+Periodic examination of kidney function and auditory exams are also recommended.

 Talk to the child's treatment team about possible long-term and late effects.
-His or her risk for developing long-term or late effects can be influenced by:
+His or her risk for developing long-term or late effects can be influenced by

 - Treatment type and duration